 Watch Where Your Calories Are Coming From

-If you’re eating a white bagel for breakfast, a smear of Jiff on Wonder bread for lunch and a frozen entrée for dinner, it’s a smart choice to re-consider the source of these processed foods.
+If you’re eating a white bagel for breakfast, a smear of Jif on Wonder Bread for lunch and a frozen entrée for dinner, it’s a smart choice to re-consider the source of these processed foods.
 Aim to eat as close to the natural source as possible and revamp your pantry with whole grains, fruits and vegetables.
 For instance, opt for a whole grain bagel with lox, almond butter on whole wheat bread for lunch and a tofu stir fry for dinner.
 You’ll be amazed at the surge in energy these simple swaps will make in your daily life.

 Good Carbs vs. Bad Carbs

-Hop off the Lo-Carb bandwagon, which phased out years ago; by now you should know healthy carbs do exist.
+Hop off the low carb bandwagon, which phased out years ago; by now you should know healthy carbs do exist.
 Enjoy nutrient-rich whole grains, fruits and vegetables, which contain complex carbs and fiber to keep you satiated longer than the nutrient-void simple carbs found in candy, soda, white bread products and juices.
-Simple carbs are nothing but empty calories and will leave you unsatisfied with a blood sugar surge and crash, therefore opt for your whole grain friends in lieu of their white counterparts.
+Simple carbs are nothing but empty calories and will leave you unsatisfied with a blood sugar surge and crash; therefore opt for your whole grain friends in lieu of their white counterparts.

 Enjoy Heart-Healthy Fats